vynguyen20121997/Food-Scout-Android-App/README.md

 # Food-Scout-FE
 Your tasty adventure awaits.
 Landing: A map bursting with food near you.
-Icons hint at cuisine (think pizza slices!) 🍕🍕.
+Icons hint at cuisine 🍕🍕.

 Features: